artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 GoCardless has full separation of its test (sandbox) and live account management pages, so you'll do this twice.
 Be sure to supply the webhook secret appropriate to the test/live environments :-)

-The webhook URL is at `/civicrm/gocardless/webhook`
+The webhook URL is at `/civicrm/gocardless/webhook` for Wordpress this would be `?page=CiviCRM&q=civicrm/gocardless/webhook`

 Note: the webhook will check the key twice; once against the test and once against the live payment processors' webhook secrets.
 From that information it determines whether it's a test or not.